dasic002/virtual_recipe_book/README.md

 # Chefs on the net
-For my fourth portfolio project with Code Institute, I built a full stack application of digital recipe book using Django's framework.
+For my fourth portfolio project with Code Institute, I built a full stack application of a digital recipe book using Django's framework.

 Chefs on the net caters for the self made chefs that want to move their recipe books to a digital platform where users can collate their recipes for personal use and/or share with other users on our website.
 Create a community where users can can comment, rate and even personalise the recipes with their own twist.